Economic impact of the COVID-19 pandemic in the United States: Meat industry

-137 have tested positive, and 704 others have refused to work due to lack of protective equipment in a high-risk environment.
+137 tested positive, and 704 others refused to work due to lack of protective equipment in a high-risk environment.

-As of April 22, about 25% of the pork processing capacity of the nation has been cut.
-Beginning in late March 2020, weekly beef production is down 19% year-over-year.
+As of April 22, 2020, about 25% of the pork processing capacity of the nation had been cut.
+Beginning in late March 2020, weekly beef production was down 19% year-over-year.

-As the fastest-growing mass-market meat animal in the United States, chickens are the most vulnerable to farms running out of capacity to hold an excess population.
+As the fastest-growing mass-market meat animal in the United States, chickens were the most vulnerable to farms running out of capacity to hold an excess population.
 At least two million chickens were euthanized on farms in Delaware and Maryland rather than slaughtered for meat, due to lack of capacity to process them for human consumption.

 By May 5, around 18% of Wendy's restaurants (concentrated in certain geographic areas of the country) were unable to serve beef sandwiches, but still had chicken available.
 Wendy's uses fresh beef; in contrast, McDonald's, which uses frozen beef, was unaffected.
 Supermarket and big box chains Kroger, Wegmans, Costco, Whole Foods, ShopRite, Sam's Club, Stop and Shop, Price Chopper Supermarkets, and others started limiting the amount of meat purchased per customer.
 Hundreds of millions of pounds of beef and pork remain in cold storage, originally intended for restaurants; the USDA started allowing this meat to be sold at grocery stores, though it must be cut down by store workers into consumer-sized packages.